weikailin/cs6222-fa23/4-auth.md

 forge another $m' \neq m$ but $h_k(m') = h_k(m)$.
 This property is called *targeted collision resistant hash functions* or *universal one-way **hash** functions* (UOWHF).
 Such hash functions can be constructed from one-way functions.
-We omit the proof here because UOWHF is implied by collision-resistant hash functions (CRHF), which is also a standard abstract assumption.
+We omit the proof here and give CRHF below since UOWHF is implied by CRHF.
 Historically, [Naor and Yung](https://dl.acm.org/doi/10.1145/73007.73011 "Universal One-Way Hash Functions and their Cryptographic Application, STOC 1989") formalized UOWHF and constructed it from one-way permutations, and then [Rompel](https://dl.acm.org/doi/10.1145/100216.100269 "One-Way Functions Are Necessary and Sufficient for Secure Signatures, STOC 1990") constructed UOWHF from any OWF.
 [Goldreich, FoC, Vol 2, Section 6.4.3] shows the result of Naor and Yung,